Error-404-bob/kirpi/readme.md

-setColor (r:uint8, g:uint8,b:uint8, a:uint8)  #sets the color used for drawing. setColor (color:Color)     #sets the color used for drawing. getColor () :Color   #gets the current color setLine(width:float,joinType:JoinTypes=JoinTypes.Miter)  #sets the line width and join. setLineWidth(width:float) #sets the line width getLineWidth():float   #gets the current line width setLineJoin(joinType:JoinTypes) # sets the line join getLineJoin() # gets the current line join setFont(font:rl.Font) #sets the font getFont() :Font   #gets the current font
+setColor (r:uint8, g:uint8,b:uint8, a:uint8)  #sets the color used for drawing. setColor (color:Color)     #sets the color used for drawing. getColor () :Color   #gets the current color setLine(width:float,joinType:JoinTypes=JoinTypes.Miter,beginCap:CapTypes,endCap:CapTypes=beginCap)   # sets the line stroke parameters (width, join type, and cap styles). setLineWidth(width:float)   #sets the line stroke width. getLineWidth():float    #returns the current line stroke width. setLineJoin(joinType:JoinTypes)      # sets the line join style. getLineJoin()    # returns the current line join style. setLineCaps(beginCap:CapTypes,endCap:CapTypes=beginCap)  # sets the line cap style for the start and end of strokes. getLineBeginCap():CapTypes  # returns the line cap style used at the beginning of strokes. getLineEndCap():CapTypes  # returns the line cap style used at the end of strokes. setFont(font:rl.Font) #sets the font getFont() :Font   #returns the current font getDefaultFont() :Font  #returns the framework's default font.

 #Drawing
 polygon(mode:DrawModes,points:varargs[float])   #draws a polygon